acm-projects/Commune/README.md

 ## Dependencies

 ### React Native
-> React Native is preferred over Android Studio for cross-platform compatibility and cleaner design reasons.
+> React Native may be used over Android Studio for cross-platform compatibility and cleaner design.

 Install [React Native](https://facebook.github.io/react-native/docs/getting-started) and follow the EXPO CLI Quickstart Guide A brief intro to [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) *will primarily be used for the user interface.*